Inside the Valrico-FishHawk Chamber of Commerce: What They Actually Do

 - Emerging Business of the Year: 55 Rides

 The annual dinner also announces the chamber's Charity of Choice for the coming year and celebrates the fundraising results from the previous year.
+It is the one event where the entire membership gathers, and the energy in the room reflects how connected this business community actually is.

 Hope For Her — 2025 Charity of Choice

 In 2025, the chamber raised and donated $16,000 to Hope For Her, a local organization supporting women in need.
 The donation was announced at the January 2026 annual dinner.
+Sixteen thousand dollars from a 250-member local chamber is a meaningful contribution that demonstrates the organization's commitment to community impact beyond business networking.

 High School Scholarships